Rik0808/Job_Posting_Classification/README.md

 * has_questions: True for having questions.
 * employment_type: Type of employment(e.g. Full-time)
 * required_experience: required experience(e.g. Mid-senior Level)
+* * required_education: required education to apply for the job(e.g. undergraduate)
+* Industry: Industry of work(e.g. Computer Software)
+* Function: Function to be performed in the job(e.g. Marketing)
+* Fraudulent: Target Variable.
+It indicates if the job posting is fake or not.

 ## Tasks Performed:
 1. Exploratory data analysis
 2. Statistical tests